ethan-nelson/osm_hall_monitor/README.md

 Requirements
 ------------

 [OpenStreetMap Diff Tool](http://www.github.com/ethan-nelson/osm_diff_tool) is required.
 If you use the setup.py file, it should fetch the repository from pypi.

 Also, psycopg2 is necessary at the moment for all the database work.
+Again, setup.py should fetch this.

 Installation
 ------------